 Do you love herbs but wish it was easier to use them?
-I was the same way so I thought a guide on how to cook with fresh herbs would be something helpful for folks.
+I was the same way, so I thought a guide on how to cook with fresh herbs would be helpful.
 Know the best way to using those amazing herbs you worked so hard to grow and take your cooking to the next level.

-This article will walk you through the difference you may find when using fresh herbs as compared to dried herbs.
+This article will walk you through the differences you may find when using fresh herbs compared to dried herbs.

-If you haven’t experimented and used fresh herbs in your favorite dishes, learning how to cook with them can seem a little confusing.
+Learning how to cook with them can seem a little confusing if you haven’t experimented and used fresh herbs in your favorite dishes.
 What do they taste like?
 What kind of flavor will they bring to my sauce or salad?
 How much do I add?
 Is there a difference between adding fresh herbs if my recipe is calling for dried?

 This is your quintessential guide to cooking with herbs!
-One that will take away the scary and turn your into a home cook aficionado.
-Well, maybe not exactly but you will at the very least “feel” like one!
+One that will take away the scary and turn you into a home cook aficionado.
+Well, maybe not exactly, but you will at the very least “feel” like one!

 In this guide, we’ll talk about:

 - What the most common herbs taste like.